This is the authentic panzerotti pugliesi recipe: deep fried dough pockets filled with tomato, mozzarella, and ham.

-The classic panzerotti filling is tomatoes, mozzarella, and ham.
+The classic panzerotti filling is tomato sauce and mozzarella.
 But in Puglia you’ll find plenty delicious variants – lately, I’ve heard of a carbonara panzerotto… imagine!

 Panzerotti pugliesi may be eaten as an aperitivo, as a snack, or as street food.
 Actually, any excuse is good to have one!

 When we go to Taranto, my husband’s city of birth, we have a couple-tradition: we go to a beautiful bar in the main street and order a classic aperitivo.
 This means you sit at an alfresco table and wait for the multitude of things they’ll bring you.
 An incredibly sweet fruit-based drink, olives, almonds, chips, peanuts, taralli (kind of round shaped breadsticks), “mozzarelline” (tiny mozzarella bites), ham or salami stuffed croissants, friselle (dried bread, usually garnished with diced tomatoes), pizzette, and my favorite: panzerotti!